 College Green, Dublin 2

-Over 200,000 of this 16th-century school’s oldest books and manuscripts are housed in this 18th-century wing of Trinity College’s ‘Old Library.’
+Over 200,000 of this 16th-century university’s oldest books and manuscripts are housed in this 18th-century wing of Trinity College’s ‘Old Library.’
 If the numbers and dates don’t impress you, the scent of the Long Room will.
 What’s better, is that you can’t venture into this end of the library without passing by The Book of Kells– an illuminated manuscript thought to date back to 800AD.
 A stroll around the rest of the ancient campus is well-worth the effort, too.

 The Winding Stair